IntuitDeveloper/intuit-api-docs/docs/use-cases/salesReceipt.md

 -   Use the invoice scope **[com.intuit.quickbooks.accounting]** for the authorization header

 ### Sample query body

-Do an [introspection query](../../graphql-concepts/introspection) to see the current schema for the invoice entity.
-Here's an example query using every possible field.
-Remember, with GraphQL you only need to query for the data you need:

 Sample query (Read an Invoice by Id):
 ```